teresa-gao/urop-tessler-tenenbaum/experiments/README.md

 Contains experiment.js.

+## version2

+Contains previous experiment version's code (prior to 2020-10-29).
+Note that only files and subdirectories which differ from the current ones are included.

 ### Structure

 * **Variable declarations.** Much of the experiment can be modified solely by changing these variable values
-* **Functions.** These are used primarily in `slides.trials` (trials slide).
+* **Helper functions.** These are used primarily in `slides.trials` (trials slide).
-* **Slides.** These include intro slide, catch trials, (experimental) trial slides, followup trials, optional info, and thank-you (data submission to MTurk).
+* **Main program.** These include intro slide, catch trials (attention checks), trial slides (animated experiment) and followup trials, optional personal info, and thank-you (data submission to Prolific).
-* **Setup.**  Here, we create the data frames which are passed as stim into slides.trials, slides.attention_check, and slides.manipulation_check and/or used to collect data to be submitted to MTurk; declare exp.structure; and set up things such as Unique Turker.
+* **Init and setup.**  Here, we create the data frames which are passed as stim to the slides and/or used to collect data to be submitted to Prolific and declare exp.structure.

 ### How does everything work within the slides?